srid/purescript-book-sources/chapter7.md

 The final lines do not perform any validation but simply provide the `address` and `phones` fields to the `person` function as the remaining arguments.

-This function can be seen to work in `psci`, but has a limitation which we have seen before:
+This function can be seen to work in PSCi, but has a limitation which we have seen before:

 ```haskell
 > validatePerson $ person "" "" (address "" "" "") []